zoff99/csorma/README.md

 ./csorma_stub
 ```

-if you want to build your project with <b>sqlcipher</b> (you need to have openssl and libssl installed):
+if you want to build your project with <b>sqlcipher</b> (you need to have openssl and libssl and libcrypto installed):
 ```bash
 ENCRYPT_CS=1 make csorma_stub
 ./csorma_stub